 As I am sure that you can see by now the toll that this busyness takes on you is high, the biggest challenge for most of us is in changing this negative habit and learning how to stop being busy.

 For many it can take a major crisis such as a health problem, meltdown or nervous breakdown to stop this continence of busyness.

-Let’s look at ways to can Stop this Busyness & Get Your Life Back
+How to Stop Chronic Busyness & Get Your Life Back

 Without a major crisis to Bring balance back to life: Without bringing Harm and Devastation to your life